 Reference the California Natural Diversity Database (CNDDB), biological studies and reports, biological opinions and permits for nearby projects (of any type), and any other relevant information.
 If there are no state-listed species present, clearly state this fact in the application and include relevant reference material.
 List the environmental protection measures that will be implemented to avoid and minimize impacts to each of the sensitive species present or potentially present, and clearly note which protection measures are for which species.
+Consider the nesting seasons for bird species and work windows for riparian wildlife, in addition to fish.

 It is recommended to utilize qualified professionals for standard preconstruction surveys where protected species are potentially present.
-The HRE Act specifically requires a Sec.
+The HREA specifically requires a Sec.
 1652 application to include: